johnnovak/RML-Amiga/docs/docs/games/p-r.md

 ## Rome AD92

-- Saves to the game disk.
+- Has a single save-slot only; saves the game to first game disk on quit.

 ## Quest For Glory II: Trial By Fire